csucdsi/dsi-website-archive/README.md

 # todo

-- [x] Enable blog post link from campus website
-- [x] Talk to csuc to get https
-- [x] enable mathjax to work [soln?](https://github.com/devcows/hugo-universal-theme/pull/153)
+- [x] enable mathjax to work [soln?](https://github.com/devcows/hugo-universal-theme/pull/153) -idk if this was done or if it's still an issue.
-- [ ] trim down categories in blog posts
-- [ ] write a post to announce new siteS
-- [ ] write covid post
-- [ ] create instructions on how to contribute posts to this site
-- [ ] add css to use campus colors
-    - Email out to UCOMM to see if they can do this (they can't)
-- [x] fix webpage tab icon
-- [ ] remove 'recent posts' from the footer
-- [ ] change footer contact button to be an email
-    - remove footer.
-Edit `layouts/_default/single.html` and `layouts/_default/list.html`
-    - Didn't work.
-Need to figure out how to clear public without deleting earlier blog posts...Still seeing links to 'apple favicon'.
-- [ ] figure out copyright
+- [ ] figure out copyright -- what was this about? cc-by or something?

-- [ ] change header on blog page from "blog"
-    - Something about  `<h2>{{ .Site.Params.recent_posts.title | markdownify }}</h2>`?

 # Instructions for a new post